nspcc-dev/neo-bench/README.md

 NEOBENCH_VALIDATOR_COUNT|Number of validators| `4`     | `1`, `4`, `7`
 NEOBENCH_VOTE|Vote for validators before the bench| empty   |`1` or empty

+For MacOS NEOBENCH_LOGGER should be set to `json-file` as `journald` and `syslog` are not supported by this architecture.
 ## Benchmark results visualisation

 There's a Python plotting script available for benchmark data visualisation.